austenwho/tftp.py/README.md

 # tftp.py
 Python implementation of [RFC-1350](https://tools.ietf.org/html/rfc1350): TFTP

+This project is intended for educational purposes only and holds no warranty of any kind for fitness or accuracy.

 ## Usage

 tftp.py defaults to port 20069 instead of 69 so privileged access is not requred.
-The current implementation of tftp.py only supports octet data transfer mode.

 To run:

 ```
+cd /path/to/repo/tftp.py
-python3 tftp/tftp.py
+python3 tftp
 ```

 To test, use a standard TFTP client: